famacoin/famacoinWallet/README.md

 You can run famacoinWallet from  <a href="https://famacoin.org/famacoinwallet/">famacoin.org</a> or you can download all scripts, unzip them and run this browser application from the ~/famacoinWallet-master/index.html local folder.
 Before running this downloaded wallet, you must edit the index.html file and place your <a href="https://infura.io/">own infura key </a>where it says '"put_your_infura_code_here', into web3 infura provider row.

-fW is using the basic infura web3 provider, and web3.min.js, jquery-3.4.1.min.js, ethereumjs-tx-1.3.3.min.js and famacoin.min.js modules, to make interactions with Famacoin smart contract on the Ethereum blockchain.In addition, it is using the qrcode.min.js module to generate the QR code of the public address.
+fW is using the basic infura web3 provider, and web3.min.js, jquery-3.4.1.min.js, ethereumjs-tx-1.3.3.min.js and famacoin.min.js modules, to make interactions with Famacoin smart contract on the Ethereum blockchain.
+In addition, it is using the qrcode.min.js module to generate the QR code of the public address.

 # About Use